smessie/Article-ESWC2024-DFDP/content/architecture.md

 <figure id="fig:eaen-currently-to-goal" class="halfwidth">
 <img src="img/currently-to-goal.png" alt="[Figure of shift from single structure to a three-part view]" />
 <figcaption markdown="block">
-Transition from the traditional single structure where all the data is defined using a single vocabulary, to a three-part view, consisting of a form (for display), shape (for validation), and footprint (for reasoning) part.
+Transition from traditional single structure with all the data defined using a single vocabulary, to a three-part view: form (for display), shape (for validation), and footprint (for reasoning).
 </figcaption>
 </figure>